Data Pillar: Measuring and Improving Society

 Overview: MIDAS is working on strengthening the campus community around NLP by using a two-pronged approach that includes training and research incubation.
-For training, MIDAS will organize a series of workshops designed to introduce NLP to domain researchers who have little or no prior experience.
+For training, MIDAS organizes a series of tutorials designed to introduce NLP to domain researchers who have little or no prior experience.
 We will also develop a learning roadmap that provides researchers with a systematic approach to learning NLP.
-To enable innovative research, MIDAS is planning research incubation sessions to connect NLP methodology experts and domain researchers who would like to pose significant research questions that could benefit from NLP.
+To enable innovative research, MIDAS is also running research connections meetings to connect NLP methodology experts and domain researchers who pose significant research questions that could benefit from NLP.

 Who Will Benefit: Any researcher who wants to learn the fundamentals of NLP, researchers who have text data and want to connect with NLP experts, and NLP experts who want to seek domain collaborators and ways to apply NLP to significant research questions.

 Coordinators: Danai Koutra (Associate Director, MIDAS | Associate Professor, Computer Science and Engineering), Josh Pasek (Associate Director, MIDAS | Associate Professor, Communications and Media), Elyse Thulin (Michigan Data Science Fellow)